apolloakora/devops-wiki/kubernetes/exposing-services.md

 - use readiness and liveness probes to decide whether a pod can receive traffic
 - decouple external clients from cluster implementation specifics

-## Install the nginx ingress controller

-Once the yaml below is applied a pod called **`ingress-nginx-controller-abcdef-12345`** should exist.
+Installing the ingress controller amounts to one simple kubectl apply of github resident yaml.
+After the apply a pod called **`ingress-nginx-controller-abcdef-12345`** should exist.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.44.0/deploy/static/provider/baremetal/deploy.yaml